“You know what’s really cool? Wake up every morning, decide what you feel like doing, and do it.”

 ― Amanda Palmer

 Crowdfunding is a scheme where in return for money given to you by “patrons”, they receive, for example something in return from you.
-So for donating money they could get in return downloads of your music, hard copy CD’s, a free house gig, exclusive songs that have not been recorded, an early release of a CD, free tickets to a gig etc, all depending on what money they are prepared to give you.
+So for donating money to a charity they could get in return downloads of your music, hard copy CD’s, a free house gig, exclusive songs that have not been recorded, an early release of a CD, free tickets to a gig etc, all depending on what money they are prepared to give you.

 Amanda Palmer, a New York based singer songwriter, had enjoyed a successful musical career.
 In 2012 she announced on her blog she had launched her new CD on Kickstarter and those who were prepared to support her would get a copy of her CD via download.